Stavely and Area Unique Attractions

 In memory of Glen Keeley, his family and friends created the Glen Keeley Memorial Bull Riding event, with proceeds from ticket sales and donations going to scholarships and a benevolent fund.
 At this Bullriding event, riders and fans meet for an evening of dust and dirt and cowboy hats, held in early September of every year.

 Also, every November, the Elks hold their annual Pheasant Derby.
 This is a two day event enjoyed by all.
 Please click here for further information, rules and regulations.
+The 13th Annual Pheasant Derby will be held on November 17th & 18th 2017.
+Details are the same as the previous year.
+The website is being worked on to correct the dates from last year, however, the rules, regulations etc., are the same, only the dates have changed.

 In August, Stavely will hold the 54rd Annual Horse Show & Amateur Rodeo.